Enforce Okta Device Trust for managed Windows computers

 Okta Device Trust for Windows uses the IWA web app to confirm the security posture of Windows computers and users by validating that both are joined to your Active Directory domain.
 (Enrollment is also supported in multi-forest environments.
 See Prerequisites.)
 Okta then issues a certificate to the Windows computer enabling Device Trust flows to Okta-federated apps.
 Private keys associated with the Okta certificate never leave the Windows computer.
 Certificates are renewed automatically once a year, approximately 30 days before they expire.

 The role of the IWA web app is limited to the certificate enrollment and renewal process.
-Once the certificate is installed, the Device Registration Task no longer needs to communicate with the IWA web app in order for end users to access apps.
-Desktop SSO doesn't need to be On in for Okta Device Trust for Windows desktop to function.
+Once the certificate is installed, the Device Registration Task no longer needs to communicate with the IWA web app for end users to access apps.
+Desktop SSO doesn't need to be On in SecurityDelegated Authentication for the Okta Device Trust for Windows desktop to function.

 https://<org>.<okta/oktapreview>.com/static/agents/iwa/OktaSsoIwa-x.x.x.exe